aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I cannot help you, for I am just a cookie.
+> 🥠 There is no mistake so great as that of being always right.

-Last update: Tue Nov 11 05:11:10 2025
+Last update: Wed Nov 12 05:11:31 2025

 ### Let's play! 🎮